Laser Therapy for Dogs & Cats in Peoria Improves Pet Pain Management

 Treating Your Pet with Laser Therapy

-To start your animal companion on laser therapy, one of our veterinarians will first examine them and work out the appropriate dosage and number of sessions.
-Laser therapy sessions usually take no longer than 5 to 10 minutes, but they may vary.
+To start your dog or cat on laser therapy, one of our veterinarians will first examine them and work out the appropriate dosage and number of sessions.
+Pet laser therapy sessions usually take no longer than 5 to 10 minutes, but they may vary.
 Many patients see the best results with a combination of laser therapy and oral medication.